 5. Treat Yourself.

 When was the last time you went on a date—with yourself?
-We come up with grandiose ideas to sweep a potential partner off their feet—it’d be nice to apply a portion of that zeal to yourself.
+We come up with grandiose ideas to sweep a potential partner off their feet—it’d be nice to apply a bit of that zeal to yourself.

 Creativity teacher Julia Cameron prescribes weekly “Artist Dates” to her students.
 Letting your hair down and engaging in novelty and fun sparks our inner Da Vinci.